Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Methods and techniques in field and laboratory ocean science, including research planning and study designs, field sampling and data collection, modelling, scientific writing, and presentation of results.
 Includes a mid-semester field trip.

 Are you looking for hands-on, no-holds-barred experience in oceanographic research?
 We start with six weeks of lectures and practical experiences looking at the fundamentals of gathering data at sea.
 We will develop our skills on vessels of different sizes and in the lab.
-Then, over mid-semester break, we will carry out an intensive field course at Rakiura Stewart Island, where we'll gather data, make measurements and (no doubt) battle the elements.
+Then, over mid-semester break, we will carry out an intensive field course, where we'll gather data, make measurements and (no doubt) battle the elements.
 We'll take these data back to the University and learn how to describe, analyse, present and interpret them.
 A final research report will be the main assessment - no exam in this paper.

 |Paper title||Practical and Field Oceanography|